 Any student who fails to perform according to expected standards may be asked to withdraw.

 Rules and regulations regarding student conduct appear in the current Student Guide.

-SPECIAL REQUIREMENTS (\Read Carefully)
+SPECIAL REQUIREMENTS (Read Carefully)

 - Students must present a signed original hardcopy of each of the following: syllabus signature page, SPC EMS Program Handbook signature page and SPC EMS Clinical Handbook signature page. - These signature pages are due by Thursday of the first week of classes. - Cell Phones Cell phones are to be turned OFF or silenced during scheduled class periods.
 Text messaging is not allowed during scheduled class/lab times.
 Cell phones are to be used outside the classroom or lab only on designated breaks.
 Students are not allowed to have cell phones on their person during exams.
-Students that are caught using cell phone during class without the permission of the instructor will be asked to leave class and will receive an absence for that day. - Class Dress Code Due to EMS being a uniformed profession all students will be required to wear their clinical uniform.
-The uniform must be clean and presentable. - a.
-Black Pocket pants - b.
-Black boots - c.
-Gray Polo - d.
+Students that are caught using cell phone during class without the permission of the instructor will be asked to leave class and will receive an absence for that day. - Class Dress Code Due to the environment of the scheduled lab dates, students are required to wear the following: - a.
+Jeans - b.
+Closed toed shoes or boots - c.
+Collared shirt or T-shirt - d.
 Watch with a second hand - e.
-Stethoscope (optional) - WHAT NOT TO WEAR: Any other attire other than that presented above in the Class Dress Code.
+Stethoscope (optional)